kepano/slashpackaging/_pages/About.md

 It's easy!
 Add a page to your site at domain.com**/packaging**.
 You can also redirect that URL to an existing page on your site.

 When the URL is ready, [submit your page here](https://airtable.com/shrBfYGhy7OGUb40S).

+Slash Packaging is open source, so if you are comfortable with GitHub you can [submit a pull request directly to the repo](https://github.com/kepano/slashpackaging).

 ## What should our page include?